mParticle/docs/src/pages/integrations/shopify/feed/index.md

     * Environment
 5. Click **Create**
 6. Copy the Webhook URL.
-7. Follow these instructions to configure a [Shopify webhooks](https://shopify.dev/tutorials/manage-webhooks#configuring-webhooks) to send events to mParticle.
+7. Follow these instructions to configure the [Shopify webhooks](https://shopify.dev/tutorials/manage-webhooks#configuring-webhooks) using the copied mParticle Webhook URL to to send events to mParticle.
-8. The following webhook events/topics are supported:
+8. You will need to set up a webhook for each Shopify Topic that you want to send to mParticle with the Format set to 'JSON', and Webhook API version set to '2020-10'

 Shopify Event | Shopify Topic
 |---|---